The Average-Case Complexity of Counting Cliques in Erdos-Renyi Hypergraphs: Random Binary Expansions Modulo

-for some prime $p$ and independent, possibly biased, Bernoulli random variables $Z_i \in \{0, 1\}$.
-We show that for $t$ polylogarithmic in $p$, these distributions become close to uniformly distributed over $\mathbb{F}_p$, more or less regardless of the biases of the $Z_i$.
+We show that for $t$ polylogarithmic in $p$, these distributions become close to uniformly distributed over $\mathbb{F}_p$.
 This is then used to go in the other direction, producing approximately independent Bernoulli variables that are the binary expansion of a number with a given residue.
 The special case of this argument in which the Bernoulli variables are unbiased has already appeared in an earlier work by Goldreich and Rothblum \cite{goldreich2017worst}.
 In that case, the proof of correctness is much simpler, because the Fourier-analytic tools used below can be avoided.